fadden/6502bench/SourceGen/RuntimeData/README.md

    opcodes.
 They are disabled by default.
  * first-word-is-load-addr={true|false} - If true, the first two bytes of the file contain the load address.
+ * default-text-encoding=&lt;mode&gt; - Specify default character encoding.
+   Use "c64-petscii" for PETSCII.
+The default is low/high ASCII.

 All of these things can be changed after the project has begun, but it's nice to have them configured in advance.